 “Customer” means the individual or entity that purchases Offerings or services under this Agreement, subject to the applicable Customer Contract.

-“Good Cause” means a good faith belief of Siemens based on credible information including, but not limited to, reliable third-party statements, well-sourced press reports, or information obtained by Siemens that there has been a breach of one or more of Partner’s obligations, representations, or warranties specified in this Agreement.
+“Good Cause” means a good faith belief of Siemens based on credible information that there has been a breach of one or more of Partner’s obligations, representations, or warranties specified in Section 11 (Compliance with Laws and Regulations) of this Agreement.

 “Model Addendum” or “Model Addenda” means the addendum or addenda referenced in the form that establishes the partner relationship, the rights and obligations of the parties, and how the parties will interact to support each other’s business (“Execution Form”).
 A Model Addendum will apply only when specified in the Execution Form.